Vcomte/StoryKeeper/README.md

 Story keeper is a game developed as an End of year project for the IDE Master at ENJMIN/Gobelins between January 2017 and May 2017.

+Disclaimer:
+			The project has been developed with Unity3D vers 5.5.0f3

 Concept:
 			Story Keeper is a 3D mobile Narrative adventure game, where the player will follow the adventures of William,